Worried you won’t have enough super for retirement? We show you ways to get in control of your nest egg.

 You can shop around and choose your superannuation investments wisely to maximise returns.
 Your superannuation strategy will depend on your stage of life, as your appetite for risk may change depending on how close to retirement you are.

 Depending on your superannuation balance, your financial knowledge and your appetite for risk, a self-managed super fund (SMSF) can also offer several ways to maximise your returns on your nest egg.

 While a managed superannuation fund can offer some choice of investment, one of the advantages of an SMSF is the variety of asset classes on offer.
-Shares, cash and property are three of the most popular asset classes for SMSFs, but other, less common choices include investing in other listed securities or managed funds, bonds, warrants, collectibles and artworks.
+Shares, cash and property are three of the most popular asset classes for SMSFs, but other, less common choices include investing in other listed securities or managed funds, bonds, warrants, metals and other exotic investments.